America Recycles Day 2018

 - $6.7 billion in tax revenues.

 The REI study also analyzes Construction and Demolition (C&D) materials.
-Of the jobs, wages and revenues generated from this EPA data, C&D recycling account for almost 232,000 jobs, more than $11.6 billion in wages, and nearly $1.9 billion in taxes, which is more jobs, wages, and revenue generated than any other material measured in the study.
+Of the jobs, wages and revenues generated from this EPA data, C&D recycling account for almost 232,000 jobs, more than $11.6 billion in wages, and nearly $1.9 billion in taxes, which is more jobs, wages and revenue generated than any other material measured.

 For more information, check out the full report.

-How often do you ask yourself what's safe to put in your in recycling bin?
+How often do you ask yourself what's right to put in your recycling bin?
 Next time you go to throw something away, get creative and think of ways to reduce waste in the first place!
-There are many small habit changes that can motivate you to reduce, reuse and recycle more.
-Learn some do's and don'ts and other helpful tips, as well as why The Bags Don't Get Binned.
+See our poster to the right and our How Do I Recycle?: Common Recyclables web page to learn how to recycle more and recycle right.

 Recycling everyday objects, such as paper, bottles and magazines saves energy.
 The materials that you recycle are used to create the products you buy.
 This means less virgin material needs to be mined or harvested, processed, manufactured and transported - all of which consume energy.
 The iWARM tool is based on EPA's Waste Reduction Model (WARM) for solid waste planners and organizations. iWARM can be used to calculate how much energy organizations can save and how much greenhouse gases they can avoid by recycling versus landfilling their waste.